jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A one-stop horizontal gap.
+* A one-stop horizontal gap,
+  or an equivalent pseudo-join.

 * A running where

-    * runstep lines are aligned two stops after the anchor column;
+  runstep lines are aligned two stops after the anchor column.

-    * the inter-column of the vertical gaps is aligned at the anchor column; and

-    * the pre-column of the vertical gaps is aligned at the runstep lines.
+  Runstep lines should be separated by vertical gaps with comments at at the anchor column or aligned at the runstep lines.

-* A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned at the runstep lines.
+* A vertical gap with comments at is the anchor column, or aligned at the runstep lines.

 * A TISTIS aligned at the anchor column.